Robo-Chef/Modular-Pi-Server/RASPBERRY_PI_SERVER_SETUP.md

 ## ✔️ **Verification**

+### Uptime Kuma Notification Configuration

+To receive alerts for service outages, configure notification channels in Uptime Kuma:

+1. Access the Uptime Kuma web interface: `http://${PI_STATIC_IP}:3001`.
+2. Log in with your credentials.
+3. Navigate to **Settings** (gear icon) -> **Notifications**.
+4. Click **Setup Notification** and choose your preferred notification type (e.g., Email, Telegram, Discord, Webhook).
+5. Follow the on-screen instructions to configure the chosen notification channel.
+6. Once configured, you can test the notification to ensure it's working correctly.
+7. Edit your existing monitors (or create new ones) and associate them with the newly configured notification channel.

 - **Test Pi-hole functionality:**
   - `dig @${PI_STATIC_IP} doubleclick.net` (Should return `0.0.0.0`)
   - `dig @${PI_STATIC_IP} google.com` (Should return real IP)